jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 Working/Researching...

 GOT THE FLAG (w00t)!
-As of 2pm on Wednesday, I managed to find all 4 flags (not to brag or anything =]).
+As of 2pm on Wednesday (a little more than 48 hours after receiving the challenges), I managed to find all 4 flags (not to brag or anything =]).

 I didn't manage to find the correct key combination.
 Heck, I'm not even certain if there _is_ a correct key combination.
+Surely there is, right?
 Before I describe my approach, here's proof:

 ![Image](./writeup_images/c2_vram_viewer_flag.png)